-Taste Greek Foods at Greece Holidays.
+Taste the top 10 Greek foods while you are in Greece.
 Greek Foods, traditional, you have to try.
 They love to eat and love to feed others; this is one place you’re guaranteed never to feel hungry.
 Unlike the typical British or American three square meals a day, the Greeks eat up to five times a day.

 Greek Foods You have to try

 Greek foods uses mainly fresh local ingredients such as Mediterranean vegetables, olive oil, lemon juice, various types of fish and meat, as well as grains.
 Dishes are flavoursome and packed with variety of fresh and dried herbs.
 If you’re heading to the Mediterranean to graze on Greek foods – five times a day, of course – then you should have room for at least a few of these delicious dishes.

 Greece is steeped in thousands of years of history, a land which ranges from almost barren mountain sides with just a few trees sprouting through the craggy face to lush valleys which roll down into plains and on to the gorgeous azure seas of the Aegean and Mediterranean.
 The Greek’s have had plenty of time to refine their cuisine from the ancient Greeks love of the humble olive, fig and honey to traditional dishes like spit roast lamb and modern haute cuisine, gastronomic Greece has it all to offer and does so in abundance!

 Greece is home to some of the world’s finest fresh ingredients and they are celebrated in a plethora of wonderful dishes.
 As we’re coming up to the summer and lots of us will be planning our next holiday in Greece I thought I’d share my top 10 Greek dishes you can prepare at home now and then try them next time you are in Greece.

 All things olive